Hesprs/JSON-Canvas-Viewer/README.md

 - **UI fix**: the control panel is now positioned correctly.
 - **Movement Synchronization**: there's no weird delay when the link nodes move with the canvas.
 - **Text node spacing**: texts in text nodes don't overflow out of the nodes now.
-- **Mistouching prevention**: you don't need to care about your mouse / finger selects text or opens an image when you intend to pan the canvas; or the canvas still follows your pointer which has left the window.
+- **Mistouching prevention**: you don't need to care about your mouse / finger selects text or opens an image when you intend to pan the canvas.
 - **Zoom slider fix**: the slider is positioned to match the correct scale when opening a canvas.

 **Enhancements**: